ETAS Tools and Services support Functional Safety of Electronic Systems

 - Disciplined approach to quality management: Analysis, test, and review

-In order to accomplish this, we offer a broad portfolio supporting functional safety in software development that includes qualified tools, engineering services as well as expert consultancy.
+In order to accomplish this, we offer a broad portfolio supporting functional safety in software development that includes qualified tools, engineering services, trainings as well as expert consultancy.

 ISO 26262 as well as other related domain specifications such as ISO 25119 and EN ISO 13849 has been derived from the generic standard IEC 61508 for the functional safety of electronic systems as the binding standard for road vehicles.
 All new E/E systems need to be in conformance with the appropriate safety standard.
 The development processes, methods and tool chains all play a significant role in achieving the standard.
 Therefore development tools for future E/E systems also need to be ISO 26262 compliant.

-Our portfolio combine a high level of competence in methods, process and tools, embedded software and practical experience in the development safety-critical systems to support our customers in all aspects of functional safety.
-It includes:
+Our portfolio combine a high level of competence in methods, process and tools, embedded software and practical experience in the development safety-critical systems to support our customers in all aspects of functional safety up to ASIL D. It includes:

-ETAS software development tools solutions including ASCET, RTA, INTECRIO, EHOOKS, LABCAR and INCA product families for the development and test of safety-critical automotive systems according standards like ISO 26262.
+ETAS software development tools solutions including ASCET, EHOOKS, INCA, INTECRIO, ISOLAR-EVE, RTA, and SCODE product families for the development and test of safety-critical automotive systems according standards like ISO 26262.
 Our tools support full and flexible implementation of AUTOSAR 4.x safety concepts at the operating systems and basic software level.
 Our certified code generators ensure integrity of generated software.

 Our function and software development tools are successfully deployed in engine management, ABS, and ESP projects.